Introduction to Non-Funding Civilian Lobbies

-The Forum Initiative’s Regional Civilian Lobby Groups are spaces where citizens
+The Forum Initiative’s Civilian Lobby Groups are spaces where citizens

 These are non-funding, citizen-driven groups committed to public comment, civic education, and ethical governance.